evoldoers/biomake/README.md

 Indeed: [Prolog](https://en.wikipedia.org/wiki/Prolog).
 No knowledge of the dark logical arts is necessary to use Biomake; the software can be run directly off a GNU Makefile.
 However, if you know (or are prepared to learn) a little Prolog, you can do a lot more.
-And, really, logic programming is the way you _should_ be specifying workflow dependencies and build chains; so what are you waiting for?
+Makefiles are logic programs: their power comes from combining a _declarative_ specification of dependency structure from an _imperative_ specification of build recipes.
+Prolog is a simple but expressive language for logic programming that allows Makefile rules to be extended in sophisticated and flexible ways.

 Getting Started
 ---------------